 Dialogue: It’s much more powerful to recreate the exact words of the conversation.
 Which of these draws you in and makes you want to read more?

 “That is the biggest sun I have ever seen,” Charles said, pointing west across 53rd Street.

 Description: These are the journalism questions: who, what, when, where, with the occasional why woven in.
 What year was it?
 What season?
 What was going on historically?
 Who else was there?
 Set the scene for your reader, so he or she is ready when you appear and take action.

-And one more D for the road: it’s much better to go into depth with your application essay, and to talk specifically about one specific moment, than to try to convey your whole life history in 250-500 words!
+And one more D for the road: it’s much better to go into depth with your college application essays, and to talk specifically about one specific moment, than to try to convey your whole life history in 250-500 words!